Reviewed by: HU Medical Review Board | Last reviewed: October 2020 | Last updated: April 2021

-Basilar migraine is recognized as a distinct form of migraine disorder.
-It is a type of migraine with aura and both have several of the same migraine symptoms.
+Basilar migraine is recognized as a distinct type of migraine disorder.
+However, basilar migraine is an old term for what is now called migraine with brainstem aura.
+It is a subtype of migraine with aura and has many of the same symptoms as migraine with aura.

 Basilar migraine symptoms